David Córdova, PhD

 IRTI Mentor: Christopher Browning, PhD

-Michaeline Jensen is currently an NICHD funded postdoctoral scholar in the University of North Carolina-Chapel Hill’s Center for Developmental Science.
+Michaeline Jensen is currently an Assistant Professor with the Department of Psychology at the University of North Carolina, Greensboro’s Clinical Psychology Program.
+She conducted her postdoctoral research as an NICHD funded postdoctoral scholar in the University of North Carolina-Chapel Hill’s Center for Developmental Science.
 Michaeline’s research focuses on better understanding the development of adolescent substance use and risk taking behaviors within family, peer, neighborhood, and cultural contexts.
 Michaeline is particularly interested in the interplay between individual vulnerabilities (e.g. disinhibition) and aspects of the social-cultural environment.
 Her dissertation research examined how sensation seeking risk for adolescent substance use could potentially be moderated by individual executive inhibition, parental controls, and level of neighborhood organization.
 Findings highlighted that both relatively advantaged and relatively disadvantaged neighborhoods can facilitate the expression of sensation seeking risk for adolescent substance use initiation.
 Michaeline’s research has also included a focus on the role of social processes in preventive intervention, finding that a middle school prevention program tailored for Mexican American youth reduced levels of parent-adolescent conflict, and that these reductions in parent-adolescent conflict mediated program effects on late high school levels of internalizing symptoms, externalizing symptoms, and substance use.

 IRTI Mentor: James Anthony, PhD

-Catalina Lopez-Quintero is a postdoctoral associate at the Substance Use and HIV Neuropsychology (SUHN) Lab at the Center for Children and Families at Florida International University, one of the and 19 research sites conducting the Adolescent Brain Cognitive Development (ABCD) study.
+Catalina Lopez-Quintero is an assistant professor with the Department of Epidemiology at the University of Florida, Gainesville.
+She completed her postdoctoral research at the Substance Use and HIV Neuropsychology (SUHN) Lab at the Center for Children and Families at Florida International University, one of the and 19 research sites conducting the Adolescent Brain Cognitive Development (ABCD) study.
 At the SUHN lab her research focuses on studying neurocognitive antecedents and consequences of substance use, HIV and risk behaviors associated with both.
 As part of her training and research experience in psychiatric epidemiology at the New York State Psychiatric Institute (NYSPI ) – Columbia University (w/ C. Blanco), drug dependence epidemiology at Michigan State University (MSU) (w/ J. Anthony), substance use and HIV/AIDS among Latino populations (w/ M. De La Rosa) she developed diverse projects that aimed to disentangle the role that factors at different levels of influence (e.g. biological, behavioral, socio-cultural, or political) exert on the transitions from the early stages of drug use involvement to the development of drug use disorders and other related outcomes.
 Her long term career goals are to: 1) Develop a comprehensive and interdisciplinary insight of the mechanisms that explain drug use trajectories across the drug use continuum, by focusing on the complex interactions between neuropsychological and socio-cultural level factors; and 2) Contribute to the design of effective drug use prevention and treatment strategies to reduce drug use disparities.

 Oralia Loza, PhD